Ny-Hellesund

-Ny-Hellesund is a village area and outport in Kristiansand municipality in Agder county, Norway.
+Ny-Hellesund is a village area and outport in Kristiansand Municipality in Agder county, Norway.
 The village area is located on a cluster of three main islands about 3 km south of the main harbour at Høllen.
 The three islands are Monsøya, Helgøya, and Kapelløya.
 The islands formed an outport because they all have good harbors and approach conditions.
-Historically, it was part of the old municipality of Søgne, until 2020 when it became part of Kristiansand.
+The MF Høllen is a ferry that travels to and from Ny-Hellesund several times each day.
+Many Norwegian painters such as Johan Martin Nielssen and Amaldus Nielsen have portrayed Ny-Hellesund over the years.

 Ny-Hellesund has 21 permanent residents (in 2015), but in the summer there are many more temporary residents who live in holiday cottages, guest houses, and boathouses.
-There is considerable boat traffic through Hellesundet (Helle Strait), the main channel between the three islands.
+There is considerable boat traffic through the Hellesundet strait, the main channel between the three islands.
 In addition, a large number of boaters utilize the fine harbor conditions in the large, sheltered area between the islands of Helgøya and Kapelløya.

+History

-Ny-Hellesund was from the 18th century known for its pilot station, customs station, guesthouses and fisheries.
+Ny-Hellesund was from the 18th century known for its pilot station, customs station, guesthouses, and fisheries.
 Ny-Hellesund can be regarded as one of the best preserved outports in the region.
 The ongoing preservation of the cultural environment here began in 2009.
-The MF Høllen is a ferry that travels to and from Ny-Hellesund several times each day.
 Ny-Hellesund is also a former shipyard, called "Verftet", which is now converted into a restaurant and guesthouse.
 The site is designed by artist Per Fronth.

-Many Norwegian painters such as Johan Martin Nielssen and Amaldus Nielsen have portrayed Ny-Hellesund over the years.
+Historically, the village and harbor was part of the old Søgne Municipality until 2020 when it became part of Kristiansand Municipality.

 Olavsund

-Olavsund (English: Olav Strait) is the strait that runs between Kapelløya and Helgøya in the central part of Ny-Hellesund.
+Olavsund (Olav Strait) is the strait that runs between Kapelløya and Helgøya in the central part of Ny-Hellesund.
 According to legend, it was formed when Saint Olav struck with his sword against the mountain on the run from pursuers.
 In the narrowest part of Olavsund, it is said that it is possible to see the outline of St. Olav's face in the mountains.
 Legend says that St. Olav built a chapel on the island Kapelløya (Chapel island) as a thanks to the rescue.
 There are some plans to rebuild the chapel using designs by Sverre Fehn.